DavorPenzar/magic-text/README.md

 ### Further Examples

 The library actually enables some more sophisticated use cases than the simple example demonstrated above.
-For instance, to asynchronously shatter text read from the console one could use the following code:
+For instance, to asynchronously tokenise text read from the console one could use the following code:

 ```csharp
 using MagicText; // <-- namespace of the library